 Take all prescription medications as instructed.

-Dr. Cruise will see you the day after surgery.
+Joseph T Cruise, MD will see you the day after surgery.
 At this time the bandages will likely be removed and replaced by a sports bra that you will wear for the next several weeks.

 If you have a desk job, you may be able to return 5-7 days after surgery.
 If you have a job which requires physical activity, you may need up to two weeks off.
 Some patients are able to request modified job duties so they can return sooner.